ijyliu/milvus-rag-web-app/README.md

 You can send individual questions to the model [here](http://ijyliu.github.io/milvus-rag-web-app-loading-page/loading.html).

 To construct this app, each sentence in the TOSDR corpus (with the company name inserted) was converted to an embedding using Mixedbread.ai's state-of-the-art embedding model, and loaded into Milvus with a Euclidean IVF Flat index (L2 distance, clustered nearest neighbor search).
 When the user asks a question it is encoded with the model, and the top 5 most similar vectors are fetched from Milvus.
-The sentences for these vectors are appended to the prompt context for the Google Gemini LLM, which draws upon the information to answer the user's query.
+The sentences for these vectors are appended to the prompt context for a deployed version of Google Gemma, which draws upon the information to answer the user's query.

 ## Technologies (not exhaustive!)